gradle/gradle/design-docs/publication-model.md

     * `revision` == `project.version`
     * `status` == `project.status`
     * Only dependency declarations from public configurations are included, and no configuration extension is used.
-    * All artifacts from public configurations are included.
+    * All artifacts from public configurations are published.
 6. Add a `Publish` task type.
     * Has-a property called `publication` of type `Publication`
     * Has-a property called `repository` of type `ArtifactRepository`